tdv/go-care/examples/greeter/README.md

 2022/10/25 22:44:32 Response from the server is 'Hello: User'
 ```
 Look at the output.
-- On the server-side the real handler has been called once in spite of on the client-side three requests have been sent.
+- On the server-side the real handler called once in spite of on the client-side three requests had been sent.
 - All requests reached the server, but only one handled really, the others obtained from the cache and the handler didn't call.
 - Notice that on the client-side the time difference among the responses is not significant.
 But you could notice that the very first request had been processing longer than the others processed.
 We had added fake long computation within a handler via the delay (time.Sleep) and that worked for the first request.

 ### With the client-side memoization
-Run the server without the memoization
+Run the server without the memoization feature
 ```bash
 ./server -memoization=0
 Started on the port 55555.
 Press Ctrl+C to quit.